|John Bickel||Assistant Horticulturalist|

 Josh Coceano served as the Scott Intern from 2010 to 2012 and was then promoted to Horticulturist.
 Josh Coceano hails from Mt.
 Crawford, Virginia - a small town in the Shenandoah Valley.
 Josh is a graduate of Virginia Tech with a Bachelors in Horticulture and a Master of Science in Education.
 Other work experience includes internships with the Hahn Horticulture Gardens in Blacksburg, Virginia and Stonecrop Gardens in Cold Spring, NY as well as time in the classroom teaching Agriculture Education classes to high school students and being a third grade classroom teacher.

 Dwight Darkow, Volunteer Coordinator/Gardener, joined the staff in 1998.
-For a decade prior to that, he owneed of a landscape/nursery business in Glen Mills, Pennsylvania.
+For a decade prior to that, he owned of a landscape/nursery business in Glen Mills, Pennsylvania.
 Dwight holds a certificate in ornamental plants from Longwood Gardens and an Associates degree in forestry from Penn College of Technology.
 Other work experiences include Horticulturist for Fair Acres Geriatric Center, nurseryman for a local landscape company, and park improvement projects for New Jersey Forest and Parks.
+He is a Northeast Organic Farming Association (NOFA) Accredited Organic Land Care Professional.

 Jody Downer, Special Projects Coordinator, became an Arboretum Assistant in 1989, chaired the 1991 and 1993 Plant Sales, and from 1992 to 2003 served on Scott Associates Council.
 Before becoming so involved with the Scott Arboretum, Jody owned and operated Media Hardware Company for seven years and prior to that was Office Manager for 11 years with Bio Clinic Company, a medical manufacturing company.
 She joined the staff in 2002.

-Paul August (Gus) Eriksen, has been Garden Supervisor at the Arboretum since 1984.
-He has been in charge of the rose garden since 1993.
+Paul August (Gus) Eriksen, has been a gardener at the Arboretum since 1984.
 Other work experience includes Alfred I. DuPont, Institute of the Nemours Foundation and Reynold's DuPont estate in Delaware, Kraft Nurseries in Florida, and the DuPont Co. plant research lab.
 He holds a B.S., Agriculture in Plant Science from the University of Delaware.

 William R. Evans, Jr., Gardener, joined the staff in 1989.
 Prior to that he worked at Chessick's Wholesale Greenhouses propagating poinsettias, and Wolff's Farmer's Market in plant sales, orchard pruning and harvesting.

-Adam Glas, Gardener, joined the staff in 2012.
+Adam Glas, Gardener Supervisor, joined the staff in 2012.
 Before that, he worked as Nursery Manager at Terrain (at Styer’s) Nursery in Glen Mills.
-While at Terrain he was involved in a wide range of activities from staff training, to special events and classes, to implementing IPM (Integrated Pest Management) strategies.
-He also gained animal husbandry experience as Barn Manager for Matchmaker, Ltd. where he spent over three years.
-Prior to that, he attended the Longwood Gardens Professional Gardener (PG) Training Program, completing that program in 2006.
-He currently serves as vice president for the PG Alumni Association.
+He was accepted into the Longwood Gardens Professional Gardener (PG) Training Program, completing that program in 2006.
+He currently serves as president for the PG Alumni Association and vice president of the board of managers at Chenoa Manor.
+He studied Horticulture and Landscape Design at University of Wisconsin River Falls.

 Jeff Jabco, Director of Grounds and Coordinator of Horticulture, has been on staff since 1990.
 Before coming to Swarthmore, he worked for Penn State University Cooperative Extension as a horticulture agent in southeastern Pennsylvania; he also owned and operated a garden design and vegetable production business.
 He is a graduate of Penn State University and has a Master's degree from North Carolina State University in Horticulture/Plant Breeding and Plant Pathology.